 Egypt is one of the earth's very first empires.
 Memphis, a major city in Egypt, had its fate prophecied by the prophet Ezekiel.

-13 All the idols and images you Egyptians worship in the city of Memphis will be smashed.
+All the idols and images you Egyptians worship in the city of Memphis will be smashed.
 No one will be left to rule your nation, and terror will fill the land.
-14 The city of Pathros will be left in ruins, and Zoan will be burned to the ground.
+The city of Pathros will be left in ruins, and Zoan will be burned to the ground.
 Thebes, your capital city, will also be destroyed!
-15 The fortress city of Pelusium will feel my fierce anger, and all the troops stationed at Thebes will be slaughtered.
-16 I will set fire to your nation of Egypt!
-The city of Pelusium will be in anguish.
-Thebes will fall, and the people of Memphis will live in constant fear.
-(Ezekiel 30)

 Although the Assyrians led by Esarhaddon and the Persians by Cambyses took Memphis, it soon recovered its glory after being captured.
 But the city's demise came with the Muslim invasion of Egypt in the 7th century A.D.
 The prophet Ezekiel boldly predicted Egypt's fall from power years before it occurred.

-13 Then after those forty years have passed, I will bring your people back from the places where I scattered them.
-14 They will once again live in their homeland in southern Egypt.
-But they will be a weak kingdom 15 and won’t ever be strong enough to rule nations, as they did in the past.
-(Ezekiel 29)
+Then after those forty years have passed, I will bring your people back from the places where I scattered them.
+They will once again live in their homeland in southern Egypt.
+But they will be a weak kingdom 15 and won’t ever be strong enough to rule nations, as they did in the past (Ezekiel 29:13 - 14).

 Since Ezekiel's time, others have repeatedly overcome Egypt, including the empires of Greece (Alexander the Great), Rome, Turkey (Ottoman Empire), etc. etc. Even Egypt today is insignificant as a major power.